xavivives/What-to-eat/readme.md

 `Nature is the source of all true knowledge.
 She has her own logic, her own laws, she has no effect without cause nor invention without necessity.`
 **-Leonardo da Vinci**

+We are so perfect!
 We are the product of millions of years of natural evolution.
-There is a reason to be how we are.
+Every part of our body is designed with a purpose.
 So we must be designed to eat specific things.

-What are these things?
-Why are we not eating them?
+The problem.
+In our search for confort we isolated ourself from the natural enviroment so much that we no longer know what these aliments are.
+The logic step then is to ask;
+What do we use to eat before we radically transformed our natural habitat?

+##What do we use to eat?
+About 15.000 years ago we invented agriculture and started the domestication of animals.
+These enabled us to stop being nomads and feed massive ammounts of people.
+We created the first civilitzations and we start eating legumes, diary products from animal domestication, and cereals.

+Before that we were a hunter gathering society.

+In the last 50 years.
+We did another dramatic change on our food culture.
+We created a massive food industry that

 ##The enemies
 There are several factors that distort our natural instint to choose wisely.